- [System characteristics]

-- The second (larger) dipole array has a twin-beam radiation pattern (purple in Figure 2).
+- The second (larger) antenna system (two dipole arrays) has a twin-beam radiation pattern (purple in Figure 2).
 The pattern has a sharp null between the two beams.
 This null is aligned with the maximum of the single-beam.
 This antenna sends a continuous signal (AM modulated tone).

 The "Bernhard" ground-station has a rotating antenna system that consists of two antenna sub-systems (both dipole arrays):